aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

 1. The process for users to link their Aiven user account with the IdP varies for new and existing users.

-   -   For existing users that are already logged in to the Aiven Console
+   -   For existing users that are already logged in to the Aiven Console:
        1. Click the account link URL.
        1. Click **Link profile** to go to your IdP's authentication page.
        1. Log in to the IdP to link the accounts.
 You can use the IdP